natlownes/ampersand-and-and/README.md

 ## Ampersand & And:

-### A very important list of Philadelphia establishments that are named: $SOMETHING & $SOMETHINGELSE
+A collection of Philadephia establishments with names in the form "$(A thing) & $(Another thing)."
+Candidates do not include peoples' names, such as "Smith & Wesson," or descriptors such as "Tommy's Bar & Grill."

 - Bank & Bourbon
 - Boot & Saddle